-As more and more vital data is stored in web applications and the number of transactions on the web increases, proper security testing of web applications is becoming very important.
-Security testing is the process that determines that confidential data stays confidential (i.e. it is not exposed to individuals/ entities for which it is not meant) and users can perform only those tasks that they are authorized to perform (e.g. a user should not be able to deny the functionality of the web site to other users, a user should not be able to change the functionality of the web application in an unintended way etc.).
+Security Testing is the process which checks whether the confidential data stays confidential or not (i.e. it is not exposed to individuals/ entities for which it is not meant for) and the users can perform only those tasks that they are authorized to perform (E.g. a user should not be able to deny the functionality of the website to other users or a user should not be able to change the functionality of the web application in an unintended way etc).

-Before we go further, it will be useful to be aware of a few terms that are frequently used in web application security testing:
+Before we proceed further, it will be useful to familiarize ourselves with few terms that are frequently used in web application Security Testing:

 What is “Vulnerability”?

-This is a weakness in the web application.
-The cause of such a “weakness” can be bugs in the application, an injection (SQL/ script code) or the presence of viruses.
+This is the weakness in the web application.
+The cause of such “weakness” can be due to the bugs in the application, an injection (SQL/ script code) or the presence of viruses.

 Some web applications communicate additional information between the client (browser) and the server in the URL.
 Changing some information in the URL may sometimes lead to unintended behavior by the server and this termed as URL Manipulation.

 What is “SQL injection”?